FuelRats/pipsqueak3/CONTRIBUTING.md

 **Please do not squash your commits prior to your PR.**  If this is necessary, it will be brought up during the review process.

-Your PR should have sensible commits with sensible commit messages.
+Your PR should have sensible commits and messages.

 All new features are required to contain tests sufficient for newly added code to be evaluated without reducing coverage.